 Stanley Park Seawall: The annual rock scaling work between Ferguson and Prospect Points finished Nov 10.
 The Stanley Park Seawall is open.
 However…

 Winter Conditions: The Stanley Park Seawall between 3rd Beach & Lions Gate Bridge may be closed at times, especially during the winter and early spring seasons.
+On cold days it may be icy in places.
 See “When the gates are closed,” below.